Bishop Thomas Grant School

 Bishop Thomas Grant School (BTG) is a coeducational Roman Catholic secondary school and sixth form, situated in the Streatham area of the London Borough of Lambeth, England.

-The school is named after the first Bishop of Southwark, Thomas Grant (1816-1870) who was named in the First Vatican Council.
+The school is named after the first Catholic Bishop of Southwark, Thomas Grant (1816–1870) who was named in the First Vatican Council.
 The school was opened on 9 September 1959.
 BTG is a specialist school in Mathematics and ICT.
 In September 2009 Bishop Thomas Grant re-opened their sixth form which had closed in 1986.
 In their 2014 Ofsted inspection, BTG received a mark of outstanding in every category.